adamhsparks/read.abares/README.md

 ### Standardised Column Names and Orders

-ABARES spreadhsheet data are not always consistent in their column names or orders. {read.abares} standardises the column names and orders and uses snake_case for all colnames with the first letter capitalised of every column to help you do your work more efficiently.
+ABARES spreadsheet data are not always consistent in their column names or orders. {read.abares} standardises the column names and orders and uses snake_case for all colnames with the first letter capitalised of every column to help you do your work more efficiently.
 Columns are